Explorer: SNOE (STEDI 1)

 SNOE (STEDI 1) [NASA]

-SNOE (Student Nitric Oxide Explorer) was to measure nitric oxide density in the terrestrial lower thermosphere (100-200 km altitude) and analyze the energy inputs to that region from the sun and magnetosphere that create it and cause its abundance to vary dramatically.
+SNOE (Student Nitric Oxide Explorer) was a small STEDI class Explorer mission designed and built at the University of Colorado Boulder's Laboratory for Atmospheric and Space Physics (LASP) to measure nitric oxide density in the terrestrial lower thermosphere (100-200 km altitude) and analyze the energy inputs to that region from the sun and magnetosphere that create it and cause its abundance to vary dramatically.
 It carries three instruments:

 • an ultraviolet spectrometer to measure nitric oxide altitude profiles,